IdentityPython/Governance/idpy-projects.md

 	* Is there a relation to a more generic AAI concept?
 * Current project state
 	* How far is the project from its goals?
 What are the problems it is facing (technical / community / dedication-time)?
+* What other projects does this codebase depend on (if any)?

 * Project metadata:
 	* URL to project website
 	* URL to project source code